 For all the best, most accurate rabbit health, care and behavior information, visit The House Rabbit Society.

-I have been rescuing domestic and wild rabbits for more than 25 years.
+I have been rescuing and rehabilitating domestic and wild rabbits for about 30 years.
 I have written articles for many rabbit rescue publications, as well as for the veterinary journal, Exotic DVM.
 I own EtherBun, the internet's largest listserve dedicated to health, care, and behavior of domestic rabbits.

 Houserabbit Adoption, Rescue, and Education, Inc. (H.A.R.E., Inc.) president National House Rabbit Society (Board member)